-- Language proficiency: excellent written and spoken proficiency (level C1)4 in English and Spanish is necessary.
-The working language of the mission will be Spanish.
-The reporting language of the mission will be English. - Professional experience: i) participation in at least three Election Observation Missions as Core Team member (this may include EOMs organised by other organisations) or equivalent election monitoring/supervision project. - A specific DCO NEEDS/EODS training can substitute one practical experience in a mission. - Proven managerial capacity, organisational skills and capacity to work as part of a team.
+- Language proficiency: excellent written and spoken proficiency (level C1) in English and a level of B1 in French is necessary.
+The mission will be bi-lingual with English and French as working language while the reporting will be English. - Professional experience: i) participation in at least three Election Observation Missions as Core Team member (this may include EOMs organised by other organisations) or equivalent election monitoring/supervision project. - A specific DCO NEEDS/EODS training can substitute one practical experience in a mission. - Proven managerial capacity, organisational skills and capacity to work as part of a team.
 Assessment of this criterion can be based on the record of participation in the past EU EOMs and on the evaluation form NEEDS/EODS trainings. - Computer literacy.